gamblevore/speedie/Documentation/Errors.md

 Why is it so much worse?

 + We need to print often, to replicate how Speedie prints `stderr` on exit.
-+ Many functions (like `string.ExistingFile`) create errors if something goes wrong... so we need to replicate that too.
++ Many functions (like `list[@tmp, "jobs"]`) create errors if something goes wrong... so we need to replicate that too.
 + We have to `return -1` often, to replace the inbuilt `return -1` you get when your program exits but `stderr.ok==false`.
-* The same above two problems apply for accessing child nodes of `message`, which happens **all over the place**.
 + We need "`StillOK`" booleans in many places, to replicate how `stderr` previously was catching errors generated in subfunctions.
++ As a bonus, I showed the main arguments feature: `main (|ExistingFile| F)`.
+This actually does error-checking!
+It requires that we pass a file that exists, if not, the app will exit before running the first line of code. "main arguments" allows you to specify the inputs of your program, clearly and cleanly.
+It is very useful for demos, but utils and even big apps can use it.

 Take a look again at the first example.
-Its just SOOO much better.
+Its just **sooo** much better.
 Everything does what it is meant to do.
-Its simple, readable, works better.
+It is simple, readable... and works better.

-    main
+    main (|ExistingFile| F)
-        || F = app.args[0].ExistingFile    #require
         || jobs = f.parse                  #require
         || list = jobs[@tmp, "jobs"][@arg] #require
         for job in list